manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Manage_Microsoft_Store.md

-# Module 9 - Lab 9 - Exercise 2 - Manage the Microsoft Store for Business
+# Learning Path 8 - Lab 8 - Exercise 2 - Manage the Microsoft Store for Business

 In this exercise, you will add five apps to Adatum's company store, and you will create a collection of three apps that will also be added to the store.
 You will then verify how those apps appear in the company store to an Adatum employee.